yingweiwo

 Toxicity/Toxicokinetics

-No withdrawal due to adverse events occurred among the 24 treated subjects.
-A total of six clinical adverse events were reported for four subjects.
-Among the six events, two dose-independent symptoms (headache and fatigue) were judged to be possibly related to the study drug.
-The other four mild events (headache, nasopharyngitis, hypoesthesia, and dizziness) did not seem to be attributable to the administration of TAK-652, yet this conclusion should be confirmed by further studies.
-No treatment- or dose-related trends in serum chemistry, hematology, and urinalysis data were observed during the study.
-There were no dose-related trends in supine systolic and diastolic blood pressure and pulse rate.
-No apparent treatment- or dose-related trends in vital signs or ECG were noted for any subjects during the course of this study.
-In particular, there was no evidence of a prolongation of the QTc interval at any dose of TAK-652.
-No clinically important findings were observed in ECG morphology for individuals receiving any dose.
-No clinically significant changes were noted poststudy.
-Thus, single oral doses (25, 50, and 100 mg in solution) of TAK-652 were safe and well tolerated in healthy male subjects.
+No subjects withdrew from the trial due to adverse events among the 24 treated subjects.
+A total of 4 subjects reported 6 clinical adverse events.
+Of the 6 adverse events, two dose-independent symptoms (headache and fatigue) were considered to be possibly related to the investigational drug.
+The remaining four minor adverse events (headache, nasopharyngitis, decreased sensation, and dizziness) appeared to be unrelated to TAK-652 administration, but this conclusion requires further investigation.
+No treatment- or dose-related trends were observed in serum chemistry, hematology, and urinalysis data during the study.
+No dose-related trends were also observed in supine systolic blood pressure, diastolic blood pressure, and pulse rate.
+No treatment- or dose-related trends were observed in vital signs or electrocardiograms of any subject during the study.
+Of particular note was the absence of evidence of QTc interval prolongation at any dose of TAK-652.
+No clinically significant changes were observed in electrocardiogram morphology in any subject receiving any dose.
+No clinically significant changes were observed at the end of the study.
+Therefore, single oral administration of TAK-652 (25, 50, and 100 mg solutions) is safe and well-tolerated in healthy male subjects.
 [5]

 References